Want to create an Opt-in page that converts more visitors into leads?

 Customizing the text, typography, color, and alignment among many other features is possible with Elementor.

-Just click on the green Update button once you're happy with how the page looks.
+Just click on the green Update button once you're happy with the design of your opt in page.

 You can customize the Optin Thank You page in the very same manner in Elementor.
 Design it such that it matches the Optin Page and is on-brand for your business.

-Click on the View button (eye icon) to see the funnel how would be seen by the users.
+Click on the Preview button (eye icon) to see the funnel that would be seen by the users.

 You can also view all the people who enter the funnel in the Contacts section.
 You can see if they accepted your offer or not, and their contact details.